rubix-studios-pty-ltd/rubix-redis-bridge/README.md

 This is required because `@upstash/ratelimit` may call `EVALSHA` first, then fall back to `EVAL` when Redis does not already have the script cached.

-Enable this only for trusted applications and private deployments.
 Lua scripting gives the caller more power than simple Redis data commands.

 Example production allowlist for Upstash Redis and Upstash Ratelimit compatibility: